 Resuscitator bags are also used with artificial airways, including endotracheal tubes and supraglottic and pharyngeal airways.
 Pediatric bags have a pressure relief valve that limits peak airway pressures (usually to 35 to 45 cm water); practitioners must monitor the valve setting to avoid inadvertent hypoventilation.
 The relief valve can be shut off if necessary to provide sufficient pressure.

-A laryngeal mask airway or other supraglottic airway can be inserted into the lower oropharynx to prevent airway obstruction by soft tissues and to create an effective channel for ventilation (see figure Laryngeal mask airway Laryngeal mask airway (LMA) If no spontaneous respiration occurs after airway opening and no respiratory devices are available, rescue breathing (mouth-to-mask or mouth-to-barrier device) is started; mouth-to-mouth ventilation... read more ).
+Supraglottic airways (SGAs) are inserted into the pharynx to allow ventilation, oxygenation, and administration of anesthetic gases without the need for endotracheal intubation.
+These devices are used for primary airway management, rescue ventilation when bag-mask ventilation or endotracheal intubation are difficult, and conduit for endotracheal intubation.
+The SGAs used most commonly in the operating room are the laryngeal mask airways (LMAs) and similar devices, while other SGAs are used more commonly in the emergency department and for prehospital airway management (see other devices).
+LMAs are inserted into the lower oropharynx to prevent airway obstruction by soft tissues and to create an effective channel for ventilation (see figure Laryngeal mask airway Laryngeal mask airway (LMA) ).
 A variety of available LMAs allow passage of an endotracheal tube or a gastric decompression tube.
 As the name implies, these devices seal the laryngeal inlet (rather than the face-mask interface) and thus avoid the difficulty of maintaining an adequate face-mask seal and the risk of displacing the jaw and tongue.
-LMAs have become the standard rescue ventilation technique for situations in which endotracheal intubation cannot be accomplished, as well as for certain elective anesthesia cases and emergencies.
 Complications include vomiting and aspiration in patients who have an intact gag reflex, who are receiving excessive ventilation, or both.

 There are numerous techniques for LMA insertion (see How to Insert a Laryngeal Mask Airway How To Insert a Laryngeal Mask Airway Laryngeal mask airway (LMA) ventilation is a method for providing rescue ventilation to unconscious patients or patients without a gag reflex that is technically easier than use of most other... read more ).
 The standard approach is to press the deflated mask against the hard palate (using the long finger of the dominant hand) and rotate it past the base of the tongue until the mask reaches the hypopharynx so that the tip then sits in the upper esophagus.
 Once in the correct position, the mask is inflated.
 Inflating the mask with half the recommended volume before insertion stiffens the tip, possibly making insertion easier.
 Newer mask versions replace the inflatable cuff with a gel that molds to the airway.